P-adic Asai L-functions of Bianchi modular forms: Introduction

 \subsection{Statement of the main theorem}

 Let $\Psi$ be a Bianchi modular form of weight $(k, k)$, for some $k \ge 0$, which is an eigenform for the Hecke operators.
 We assume that the level $\n$ of $\Psi$ is divisible by all primes $\mathfrak{p} \mid p$ of $F$; this leads to no loss of generality, since we may replace $\Psi$ by a $\mathfrak{p}$-stabilisation if necessary.
+We let $N$ be the integer generating the ideal $\n \cap \Z$.